 “When I had got hurt, I was pretty sour about it,” Smith said.

 But he refused to let his dream die.
 After surgery, Smith began his road to recovery.
 He spent many hours training and in rehabilitation.
-His hard word paid off.
-In January 2016, Smith enrolled at North Carolina State University and on November 21, 2016, Smith recorded a career-high 24 points to go along with 8 assists.
+His hard work paid off.
+In January 2016, Smith enrolled at North Carolina State University, and on November 21, 2016, Smith recorded a career-high 24 points to go along with 8 assists.

 Smith attended NC State for one season and earned second-team all-conference honors in the Atlantic Coast Conference (ACC) as a freshman as well as ACC Freshman of the Year.